smithery-ai/smithery-cookbook/servers/typescript/migrate_stdio_to_http/server_with_smithery_cli/README.md

-# TypeScript MCP Quickstart for Smithery
+# TypeScript MCP Server with Smithery CLI

-A simple example of creating an MCP (Model Context Protocol) server using TypeScript and the MCP SDK, designed to work with Smithery.
+A simple TypeScript MCP server to demonstrate hosting on Smithery using the Smithery CLI.

-## What This Does

-This server provides a `count_characters` tool that counts occurrences of a specific character in text.
-It also includes a corresponding prompt template.
-You'll test it using the Smithery Playground for interactive development.
+This server is designed to run both locally (STDIO transport) and remotely via Smithery (HTTP transport).

 ## Prerequisites

 - Node.js 18 or higher
-- npm or yarn package manager
+- npm package manager

 ## Quick Start